 Reducing inflammation and improving gum health

-Although there is no scientific evidence to confirm that oil pulling can whiten teeth, anecdotal evidence suggests it may clear stains from the surface of the teeth.
-There is little risk in trying to whiten teeth in this way.
+No scientific evidence has confirmed that oil pulling can whiten the teeth.
+However, anecdotal evidence suggests that it may clear stains from the teeth’s surfaces.
+There is little risk in trying to whiten the teeth in this way.

-Oil pulling does not replace brushing one’s teeth, flossing, and other oral care techniques.
+It may be worth noting that oil pulling does not replace brushing, flossing, or other oral care techniques.

-To do an oil pull with coconut oil, place a tablespoon of coconut oil in the mouth.
-Those who do not like the taste of coconut oil can use other oils, such as sesame oil or olive oil.
+To try oil pulling with coconut oil, place a tablespoon of coconut oil in the mouth.
+Anyone who does not like the taste might try sesame oil or olive oil.

-Once done, spit the oil in the garbage.
-Avoid spitting into the sink or toilet, as it can lead to clogging.
-Do not swallow the coconut oil.
+Once done, spit the oil into the garbage — spitting it into the sink or toilet can lead to clogging.
+Do not swallow the oil.

-Most recommendations suggest brushing the teeth immediately after an oil pull.
-However, some people believe that it is better not to brush right away to allow the retention of good bacteria and the rebalancing of the oral microbiome.
+Most guides suggest brushing the teeth immediately afterward.
+Others say that it is better to wait a bit to promote the retention of good bacteria and the rebalancing of the oral microbiome.

-Either way, proponents recommend using a separate toothbrush after oil pulling to the one used for daily teeth cleaning.
+In any case, use a different toothbrush after oil pulling to the one used for daily teeth cleaning.

-However, oil pulling is a simple, affordable, and generally safe technique to add to an existing oral health routine.
+Oil pulling remains a simple, often affordable, and generally safe technique to add to an oral health routine.